imjasonh/imjasonh/articles/youre-absolutely-right.md

 I believe this exercise explains in part why AI has become such a phenomenon.
 LLMs are designed to be positive, agreeable, and collaborative.
 Outright sycophancy is endemic, to the point of cliché.

-The first group of people, who I'm willing to say are likely over-represented in the C-suite, love it and eat it up.
-They sell it to their friends, who naturally also eat it up.
+The first group of people, who I'm willing to say are likely over-represented in the proverbial "C-suite", love it and eat it up.
+They sell it to their C-suite friends, who naturally also eat it up.

-The second group of people tend to end up getting labeled as "AI skeptics" (some even self-identify) but I think this is a misunderstanding.
+The second group of people tend to end up getting labeled as "AI skeptics", and some even self-identify, but I think this is a misunderstanding.
 They're positivity skeptics.
 Agreement skeptics.
 Self-skeptics.
 They were a lost cause the first time they saw an LLM say "you're absolutely right!" — it doesn't even matter what the question was, there's no way that's true.

 In both cases, biases are sticky, and by now it's too late for most of them.